Salado Historical Society

 • 8 Water-driven Grist Mills along 9 miles of Salado Creek.

-Only 2 are still standing marked with NRHP plaque.
+Only 2 marked with an NRHP plaque are still standing.
 One site is marked as RTHL.

 These many markers recognize pioneers and places of historic significance in Salado.
-They are described in this web site.
+They are described on this web site.

 How We Got to Where We are today

 This area first called Salado Springs was part of the westward movement that brought pioneers from eastern states to Texas.
-The appeal of large tracks of fertile land was a major attraction.
+The appeal of large tracts of fertile land was a major attraction.
 However, Salado offered something else few communities did: a college.
-In October of 1859 Col. E. S. C. Robertson donated 100 acres of land to build a college and sell lots for the town of Salado.
+In October of 1859 Col. E. S. C. Robertson donated 100 acres of land to build a college of which 90 acres were sold for town lots.
 The town was founded directly as a result of the establishment of the Salado College.
 Salado prospered as an educational and agricultural center for many decades.
 At one time a series of eight flour and grist mills were built on Salado Creek.
 Many of the historic homes and sites of early Salado are still an important part of this thriving, historic, village that you can see during your visit to Salado.

 Salado Historical Society Cabins